Skin Lesions

 Primary skin lesions are present at birth or are acquired over your lifetime.
 A birthmark would be an example of a primary skin lesion.
 Secondary skin lesions evolve from primary lesions or develop as a consequence of your activities.
 Melanoma resulting from sun exposure would be an example of a secondary skin lesion.

-At The Ear Institute Center for the Ear, Hearing, & Balance, we diagnose and treat all types of facial skin lesions with an emphasis on facial skin cancer.
+At The Ear Institute, we diagnose and treat all types of facial skin lesions with an emphasis on facial skin cancer.

 Causes of Skin Lesions